tarantool/doc/doc/reference/internals/iproto/replication.rst

 Code: 0x45.

-To join a replica set as an anonymous replica, an instance must send an initial IPROTO_FETCH_SNAPSHOT request to any node in the replica set:
+To join a replica set as an anonymous replica, an instance must send an initial IPROTO_FETCH_SNAPSHOT request to the master instance of the replica set:

 ..  raw:: html
     :file: images/repl_fetch_snapshot_request.svg